 Sitting next to 100° for a while...

-Really settling into the late summer stride.
-Sunday brought the Brazos Valley a few spots of rain in very select corners of the area.
-An isolated chance for rain to a stay rumble stays with us through 7-8pm and then fizzles along with the daytime heat.
-Cannot completely rule out a spot of rain Monday, but the odds are even lower than what we found to wrap up the weekend.
+Type of morning where you wake up to find the pavement and cars already sweating!
+Morning lows will be near 80, and we may want to get used to that feeling for a little while.
 High pressure over the Desert Southwest is the main factor in our forecast, but we’ll be wedged between that and a smaller high over Louisiana through mid-week.
 That will at least provide a chance for a hot, south wind to gust to 20mph over the next few afternoons.
 Otherwise, afternoon highs are expected right near or at 100° through the upcoming week.

 We will keep eyes on a few features that may try to help break the monotony around here.
 The first is a weak front attempting to slip into North Texas early in the week.
 That could provide an outflow boundary to spark up a slightly better shot at rain across the Northeastern Brazos Valley Tuesday afternoon.
 Another is a slug of deep, tropical moisture moving into the Southern Gulf of Mexico by late week.
 That could bring a small uptick in rain chances by early next week.
 Until then, plan on hot days and heat index values running between 105° and 108°.